Hazel Wong: Emirates Towers

-The taller tower, known as Emirates Tower One, serves as a business tower and stands at 350 meters; although being the taller tower it contains 54 floors.
+The taller tower, known as Emirates Tower One, contains offices and stands at 350 meters; with 54 floors.
 The shorter tower, known as Emirates Tower Two, serves as a 56 floor hotel and stands at 305 meters.
 Both buildings are topped by a 43.7m tall needle.
 They are connected by a two-story shopping complex known as the Boulevard.
-The office tower houses a number of financial and government offices such as the Office of the Prime Minister of the UAE, the Executive Council, and more recently the Dubai Future Accelerators Program and a variety of young entrepreneurs and professionals.
+The office tower houses a number of financial and government offices such as the Office of the Prime Minister of the UAE, the Executive Council, and more recently the Dubai Future Accelerators Program, as well as a variety of young entrepreneurs and professionals.
 The office tower, nicknamed the "White House of Dubai", witnesses a high profile and diverse clientele.
 The hotel features a unique atrium which spans 31 floors.
 The hotel houses the Godolphin ballroom, a flotation therapy pool room at the Talise Spa, and the Chopard ladies-only floor rendering it one of the first hotels in the UAE to have a dedicated ladies floor.
 The towers stand on grounds that span 510,000 square meters or 42 acres.
 A famous sighting on these grounds are the freely roaming peacocks belonging to the Zabeel Palace.

 The tower design features equilateral triangles, intended to incorporate traditional Islamic themes in modern architecture.
-The earth, sun, and moon are especially stressed in Islam, thus, this triumvirate was conceptualized in the equilateral triangles that make up the towers.
+The earth, sun, and moon are especially important symbols in Islam, thus, this triumvirate was conceptualized in the equilateral triangles that make up the towers.
 The triangles are paneled with aluminum allowing them to capture the changing sunlight, creating different perspectives of the towers.
-The aluminum paneling also allows the towers to reflect of each other, generating a theme of movement, fulfilling Wong's design objectives: "to create the composition and placement of the twin towers to appear to be constantly changing, depending on the point of view and time of day."
-Aside from aluminum, Wong utilizes glass, steel, and concrete in a variety of ways to form the complex roof top geometry and the four legged base of the triangular towers.
+The aluminum paneling also allows the towers to reflect each other, creating a sense of movement.
+This is in line with Wong's design objectives: "to create the composition and placement of the twin towers to appear to be constantly changing, depending on the point of view and time of day."
+Aside from aluminum, Wong utilized glass, steel, and concrete in a variety of ways to form the complex roof top geometry and the four legged base of the triangular towers.

 Serenia Residences

-The Serenia Residences are composed of 250 high end homes overlooking the Palm Jumierah, the Burj Al Arab, the Dubai skyline, and the sea.
+The Serenia Residences are 250 high end homes overlooking the Palm Jumierah and the Burj Al Arab.
 The homes are situated on the crescent of the Palm Jumeirah in three buildings which are connected by open spaces and a swimming pool.
-Since this residential project was inspired by the surrounding landscape, the design highlights the natural beauty of the area with the large glass windows and doors that let in natural light and emphasize the view of the sea, the simple design, and light colors to create a theme Wong describes as, "quiet elegance and a timeless feel."
+Since this residential project was inspired by the surrounding landscape, the design incorporates the natural beauty of the area using large glass windows and doors that let in natural light.
+These windows also allow for a clear view of the Persian Gulf.
+The simple design, large windows, and light colors were intended by Wong to create a "quiet elegance and a timeless feel."